DataLinkX/DataLinkX.github.io/pages/people.md

 permalink: /people
 ---

 Here are (current and past) members in DataLinkX group.
-We acknowledege the contributions from each member to DataLinkX.
+We acknowledege their contributions to DataLinkX.

 ### PhD Students
 - Jingcheng He (PhD in Statistics, 2021 - Present)